Coping With Slow Processing Speed At Home And At School

-This blog is the second in a two-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
-You can check out the first blog in the series here.
+This post is one in a multi-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
+The other posts in the series are:

 At home, processing speed deficits can make nearly any situation more difficult, as one child can slow down the entire family.
 In addition, research has shown that when children are not well-matched to their environment, they can show behavior problems and other difficulties as they grow up.
 This idea is sometimes referred to as “goodness of fit”—that is, how well a child’s personality matches—or fits with—his or her family’s.
 Although slow processing speed is only one variable in goodness of fit between parent and child, it is an important one, and one that becomes increasingly more important over time.
 It’s critical, therefore, for parents to know their own speed of processing so they can better understand how they are matched to their children.

 Recognizing the ways slow processing speed impacts day-to-day life at home is a critical first step in helping a child overcome these weaknesses.
 If you have a child with this profile, minimizing family stressors is the most important thing you can do for him or her.
 In fact, dozens of studies have shown that minimizing stress is the most important thing a parent can do for any child.
 More specifically, there are some practical strategies for accommodating slow processing speed at home:

 - Keep things at the same time, same day, same place.
 Establish a clear routine and schedule to increase speed at home; the more automatic or routine something is, the more likely it is to be completed efficiently.

 - Change the way you talk at home.
 Modify the rate, tone and complexity of the way you talk to your children.
 This doesn’t mean talking “down” to your child, but instead being aware (especially if you’re a parent with fast processing speed) of giving too much information too fast.

 - Watch the clock.
 Increase your child’s awareness of time, and assist in time management.